By Elizabeth Wasserman for The Dog Daily

 “Every president that has a pet seems to be better-liked by the public,” says Claire McLean, founder of the Presidential Pet Museum, which contains a collection of photographs and memorabilia located at Presidents Park in Williamsburg, Va.
 “The dog-loving public seems to feel that they are much more real and down-to-earth if they have the same type of behavior as the average family.”
 That includes having to take the dog for a walk.

-Buddy: The Dog That Chased Cats After the start of his second term as president, Bill Clinton decided to get a puppy.
+After the start of his second term as president, Bill Clinton decided to get a puppy.
 Buddy, a chocolate Labrador retriever, moved into the White House to join the Clintons’ other pet, a cat named Socks.
 But Buddy and Socks didn’t see eye to eye.
 “They never got along,” McLean says.
-“A lot of times you’d see them sparing on the lawn or running through the White House.
+“A lot of times you’d see them sparring on the lawn or running through the White House.
 The media loved to write about that.”
 The two pets were eventually kept in separate rooms in the presidential residence, and after the Clintons moved to Chappaqua, N.Y., Buddy went with them, but Socks moved in with Clinton’s secretary, Betty Currie.

 What You Can Learn from Buddy about Socialization

 The key to getting two or more pets to make nice under the same roof -- even if that roof is that of the White House -- is socialization.
 McMillan says that critical socialization period is when pups should be introduced not only to people, but to cats, dogs and other animals as well.

 If you’re introducing more mature pets, “The most important thing is to do a slow introduction,” says McMillan.
 “Have your dog on a leash, then bring the cat into the room.”
 Associate good things with the cat, such as treats.
 If the dog starts to chase, give it a “time out,” restraining it on the leash in a room by itself.